TheMaster6417/RED-TOOL-BOX/README.md

 2. type in a proxy ip, find one by looking up proxie ip's.
 3. enjoy.

+TKIDEA:
+this is an idea i came up with, a bunch of "malicous scripts" inside a singular gui.
+This however just shows a button.

 *python version used whilst making is 3.7